ThomasMertes/seed7/src/read_me.txt

   makefile which uses unix shell commands (e.g. mk_msys.mak or mk_cygw.mak) or take care that the 'make' program uses cmd.exe (or command.com) to execute the commands.

-  Errors such as
+ --- Errors such as

     hi.c:28:21: error: version.h: No such file or directory

   indicate that you forgot to run 'make depend' before running 'make'.
 Since such an attempt produces several unneeded files it is necessary now to run 'make clean', 'make depend' and 'make'.

+ --- The 'make' utility sometimes writes an error like

+    depend:1: *** multiple target patterns.
+Stop.

+   This indicates that an old 'depend' file (probably a relict of an earlier 'make' command with a different makefile) does not fit to the current makefile.
+To get rid of this error remove the files 'depend', 'a_depend', 'b_depend' and 'c_depend'.
+   After that the compilation process must be started from scratch with 'make clean', 'make depend' and 'make'.

-  When using bcc32 an error like
+ --- When using bcc32 an error like

     Error E2194: Could not find file 'Studio\7.0\bin\bcc32.exe'